-Do you have written authorization from original creator to create an NFT?
+- Do you have written authorization from the original creator to create an NFT?

 Simply adding a photo filter or text to an image may not qualify as your rights.
 Including disclaimer wording such as "all rights go to the author" or "no infringement intended" in your description also does not exempt you from infringement claims, as the copyright holder has not granted permission.